sarihammad/news-sentiment-return-forecasting/README.md

 - Computes daily sentiment scores using rule-based and transformer-based models (VADER and FinBERT).
 - Builds supervised datasets aligning sentiment with future returns.
 - Trains Linear Regression and XGBoost models for return forecasting.
-- Evaluates predictive performance using:
-  - Mean Squared Error (MSE)
-  - Information Coefficient (Spearman Rank)
+- Evaluates predictive performance using Mean Squared Error (MSE), Information Coefficient (Spearman Rank) and Directional Accuracy.
-  - Directional Accuracy

 ## How to Run